85th Infantry Division (Wehrmacht): The Netherlands

 The division, along with the 15th Army's LXXIV Army Corps, participated in the Battle of Hürtgen Forest in December 1944 as the Wehrmacht attempted to force the Allies out of the Ardennes.
 The division under Bechler continued to hold out against Allied advances until its final capitulation in March 1945; the rest of the corps would be destroyed at the Ruhr pocket the following April in the Battle of Aachen.

-Remnants of the division were merged with others to form Infantry Division Potsdam.
+Remnants of the division were merged with others to form Infantry Division Potsdam in late March 1945.
+Infantry Division Potsdam was indeed briefly known as "85th Infantry Division" between 29 March and 4 April 1945, before it received its final designation.